johndistasio/protoform/README.md

 ## Building and Packaging

 Cauldron can be built or prepared for packaging with `make`.
 A spec file is included for RPM builds.
+The default `make` target will run the tests and build a binary for the current platform in `build/`.
+Available targets are:

+`archive`

+Packs up the source tree into a tarball in `build/`.

+`build`

+Builds the current working tree into a binary in `build/`.

+`clean`

+Deletes all build artifacts.

+`test`

+Runs all Go tests.